-Comm.
-Para.
-Comment type Comment Explanation Language Country 74. no. [The certifying CAB and its certified shipping companies would be subject to auditing by an international accreditation organisation to check that they are effective in ensuring that sea containers are clean.
+Comment Comment Explanation Language Country no. type [The certifying CAB and its certified shipping companies would be subject to auditing by an international accreditation organisation 3 to check that they are effective in ensuring that sea containers are clean.
 Records of these audits should be kept.]
 The systems used by shipping companies may include: - a quality management system - documentation in a user manual - operators trained and qualified - appropriate recording methods - auditing of the service suppliers - storage areas that prevent recontamination of clean containers.
-The draft does not clearly specify the body to carry English China Shipping companies may be certified based on their ability to undertake specific out the certification of shipping companies.
+2. Certification 1.The draft does not clearly specify the body to carry out the certification of shipping companies.
 2.The draft does not state clearly whether NPPO would also be subject to audit by an international accreditation organization if NPPO is the certifying body.
-3.The draft lacks a statement on whether each member state should accept the certification made by the NPPO or CAB of other member states.
+3.The draft lacks a statement on whether each member state China visual examinations cleaning or other methods for removing contamination if necessary, or treatment on assumption that contamination is present waste disposal, as required.
+In this case, each shipping company certified would have its systems validated by [a conformance assessment body (CAB)1] or [the NPPO] and receive approval to operate.
+Where such systems operate, the CAB or NPPO will be required to verify ongoing compliance with this standard by audit2 techniques as described in a manual for each certified shipping company. should accept the certification made by the NPPO or CAB of other member states.
 4.The certification and auditing criteria/guidelines are not clearly stated in the draft although they are briefly mentioned.